-Usually you can view/edit your eBay custom labels from My eBay, but some new eBay accounts need this enabled before they can see it.
-To enable custom labels, click the "Customize" link on the top right corner of the active listings page and select the custom label column, as in the image below.
-If you do not have the option to customize, most probably you have not subscribed (free) to eBay Seller Manager.
-To enable: My account > Subscription > Subscribe to eBay Seller Manager.
+You can usually view/edit your eBay custom labels from My eBay, but some new eBay accounts need this enabled before they can see it.
+To enable custom labels, click the "Customize" link on the top right corner of the active listings page and select the custom label column, as shown in the image below.
+If you do not have the option to customize, you have probably not subscribed (free) to eBay Seller Manager.
+To enable, go to My account > Subscription > Subscribe to eBay Seller Manager.

-Note: eBay has a character limit of 50 characters for the custom label.
+eBay has a 50-character limit for the custom label.